woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 ## Work

 His reputation as a skilled healer led him into the court of Zhu Yingxian[g], Prince of Chu, at the local branch of the imperial family.
 Around 1550, Li was appointed Superintendent of Sacrifices at Zhu’s court in Wuchang.
 Soon after, he was appointed to the Imperial Medical Academy in the capital.
-He eventually moved back home to continue his medical practice and research.
+He eventually moved back home to continue his medical practice, research, and start writing the _Bencao Gangmu_.
 <param ve-image
        label="Girl with a Pearl Earring"
        description="painting by Johannes Vermeer"